suffolklibraries/lgc/content/collections/events/bloom-playwright-16-04.md

         text: 'Eilish Mullane'
       -
         type: text
-        text: ' will support you in generating ideas from a theme, creating characters and how to building a plot.
-No previous experience necessary!'
+        text: ' will give you the tools you need to get you creating characters, building a plot and bringing your story to life, resulting in a short play of your own – no previous experience necessary, but a love of writing is encouraged!'
   -
     type: paragraph
     attrs: